Fliplet/fliplet-cli/docs/API/components/push-notifications.md

 ## Get the Fliplet push subscription ID of the user

+If you want to send push notifications to Fliplet devices using our infrastructure, you most likely want to get the Fliplet subscription ID of a user.

 ```js
 Fliplet.User.getSubscriptionId().then(function (subscriptionId) {
   // get the push subscription ID of the user